 Your print materials during the festival

-Do not try to leave posters and flyers at your venue or with your technician at rehearsals.
+Do not leave print at your venues during your rehearsals - venue and technical staff are not responsible for print and it may be removed/destroyed.
 All printed materials need to be delivered to the print team at the room during the above times or they won't be distributed/displayed.

 Putting up posters in Fringe venues:

 As per your performer contract, companies should not distribute their own materials in the Fringe venues.
-There are very strict rules as to where posters may and may not be displayed for each theatre, to which the Festival Assistants will be adhering.
+There are very strict rules as to where posters may and may not be displayed for each theatre, so our Print and Branding team manage the distribution on your behalf.
 Posters placed anywhere else around the venues will be removed and companies may incur penalties for damage to paint/woodwork by the theatre.

 Posters and flyers in cafes and bars in Prague: